 From a statistical point of view, our analysis shows the difficulty of modelling spatial interactions in a plant community which requires very complex models with a large number of parameters.
 In this situation, we found the Bayesian approach more useful than the frequentist approach as it allowed a more flexible and realistic model.
 Furthermore, taking biological background information into account in our analysis naturally lead to a hierarchical model.
 However, we are aware that the model does not sufficiently capture all interactions that may be present in the dataset.
 It does not consider an intra-species interaction for each seeder type and, similarly, assumes that the seeder species are independent given the resprouters.
+Incorporating all these aspects into a single model, though, is computationally very hard.
+Note that ignoring intra-species clustering does not necessarily invalidate estimates of intensity function parameters.
+Schoenberg (2004) and Waagepetersen (2007), for example, suggest to estimate intensity functions for clustered point processes using estimating functions given by Poisson likelihood scores.
+However, it is clear that ignoring clustering leads to too narrow confidence intervals/posterior credibility intervals.
+Hence the results regarding significant parameters in Sections 4.1 and 5.2.1 should be taken with a pitch of salt.

-Incorporating all these aspects into a single model, though, is likely to be computationally intractable.
-Finally, from an ecological perspective, we are able both to confirm existing knowledge on species' interactions and to generate new biological questions and hypotheses on species' interactions.
-Modelling may benefit from including additional information on the individual plants, i.e. a measure of their size or resource availability at the specific location based on the directional distribution of competitors such as described in Miina and Pukkala (2002) if such data were available.
-In the context discussed here this would require a modelling approach based on marked point process models using an interaction function that takes the properties of each plant and its competitors into account.
+From an ecological perspective, we are able both to confirm existing knowledge on species' interactions and to generate new biological questions and hypotheses on species' interactions.
+Finally note that modelling may benefit from including additional information on the individual plants, i.e. a measure of their size or resource availability at the specific location based on the directional distribution of competitors such as described in Miina and Pukkala (2002) if such data were available.
+In the context discussed here this would require a marked point process modelling approach using an interaction function that takes the properties of each plant and its competitors into account.